Topological mixing in CAT(-1) metric spaces: Introduction and preliminary results

-The letter $X$ will always denote a hyperbolic space i.e. a proper geodesic metric space which is $\delta$-hyperbolic for some $\delta\geq0.$ For definitions and basic properties of hyperbolic spaces we refer the reader to \cite{Gro1}, \cite{C-D-P} and \cite{B-G-H}.
-We recall here basic properties of the spaces $GX$ and $\partial X.$ $GX$ consists of all\ isometric maps $g: \mathbb{R}\rightarrow X$ and its topology is the topology of uniform convergence on compact sets.
-In addition, we note here that $GX$ is metrizable and the metric is given by the formula (see \cite[Sect.
-8.3]{Gro1} )
+The letter $X$ will always denote a proper $CAT\left( -1\right) $-space$.$ Recall that a metric space is proper if the closed balls are compact.
+For definitions and basic properties of $CAT\left( -1\right) $-spaces we refer the reader to \cite{Bal}, \cite{B-G-H} and \cite{Gro1}.
+We recall here basic properties of the spaces $GX$ and $\partial X.$ $GX$ consists of all\ isometric maps $g:\mathbb{R}\rightarrow X$ and its topology is the topology of uniform convergence on compact sets.
+In addition, we note here that $GX$ is metrizable and the metric is given by the formula

-If $g\in GX$ we will denote by $-g$ the geodesic defined by $\left( -g\right) \left( s\right) =g\left( -s\right) $ and, similarly, if $\mathcal{A }\subset GX,$ then $-\mathcal{A}:=\left\{ -g\bigm\vert g\in\mathcal{A}\right\} .$
+If $g\in GX$ we will denote by $-g$ the geodesic defined by $\left( -g\right) \left( s\right) =g\left( -s\right) $ and, similarly, if $\mathcal{A}\subset GX,$ then $-\mathcal{A}:=\left\{ -g\bigm\vert g\in\mathcal{A}\right\} .$